anhnv33/docker/docker-introduction.md

     RUN echo "hello world" > /myvol/greeting
     VOLUME /myvol
 ````

+This Dockerfile results in an image that causes docker run, to create a new mount point at ```/myvol``` and copy the greeting file into the newly created volume.
 - ```FROM nginx:alpine```: defines our base images
 - ```COPY . /usr/share/nginx/html```: copy the content of the directory into a particular location inside the container
 - ```docker build -t <image-name>:<tag> <build-directory>```: docker build image, example ```docker build -t webserver-image:v1 .```